piersfinlayson/software-defined-retro-rom/docs/FAQ.md

 **Q: Is SDRR open source?**

 A: Yes!
-Software/firmware uses MIT license, hardware uses CC BY-NC-SA 4.0.
+Software/firmware uses MIT license, hardware uses CC BY-SA 4.0.
 You can modify, improve, and share the designs within the license terms.

 **Q: Is there a warranty?**